Sweet Herb Keto Thanksgiving Turkey

 My favorite holiday of the year has always been Thanksgiving!
 What is better than lots of great tasting food, family, football and fun!
 Of course, growing up we didn’t know much about health and would overindulge on starch and sugar.
 Today, we have a great big feast and enjoy an organic, free range turkey and a bunch of great keto side dishes!!

 Most turkey brines have sugar or honey which creates a sort of glazed skin look and flavor.
 We used a keto maple syrup that is sugar-free in order to create a similar look and flavor.
 Hope you enjoy this recipe as much as my family and I do!
+If you enjoy recipes like this, you may be interested in my advanced nutrition and recipe book the Keto Metabolic Breakthrough.

 Sweet Herb Keto Thanksgiving Turkey